-The GCNC has currently eight working groups, that aim to provide a forum where cross-sector and cross-industry representatives and other stakeholders can discuss, collaborate, and innovate on the most pressing social, environmental, and economic challenges in Canada and globally.
+The GCNC has several working groups, that aim to provide a forum where cross-sector and cross-industry representatives and other stakeholders can discuss, collaborate, and innovate on the most pressing social, environmental, and economic challenges in Canada and globally.
 All working groups are chaired by senior business leaders.

 The focus of this working group is to discuss and explore the responsibility of a company to communicate all aspects of its business.
 Most often, reporting focuses on highlighting the positives; however, this group builds upon this by discussing how business can also communicate not only the good but also the bad and utilize it as a point of improvement.
-This Working Group is led by Geoff de Bruijn, Vice President of Corporate Services and Sustainability at TELUS.
+This Working Group is led by Geoff Pegg, Director of Sustainability, Utilities & Energy Management at TELUS.

 Participating Companies: Bell Canada, Enbridge, Scotiabank, TELUS, Barrick Gold, Teck Resources, Suncor, BMO.